svermeulen/vim-macrobatics/README.md

 Again assuming the above plug mappings, you can replay the current macro by pressing `gp`.
 Similar to `gr`, you can also pass a register to use using the standard Vim convention (eg. `"xgp` to execute the macro stored in the `x` register).
 And when a register is not specified, it will play whatever macro is stored in the default register (`m`  by default but also [configurable](#configuration))

 After playback, you can use the standard repeat operator `.` to replay the same macro again in a different spot.
 Or, you can also execute `gp` / `"xgp` again for the same effect.

+You can also pass a count to the play command to immediately repeat the macro a given number of times.

 # Navigating history